 If a patient wishes to be considered for potential clinical trials for new hepatitis C regimens, they should also be referred to a specialist.

 In addition to specialist gastroenterologists, hepatologists and infectious disease physicians, there are a number of community clinicians who are accredited or experienced in the management of patients with chronic hepatitis C in South Australia.
-For a list of these clinicians please visit the ASHM website.

 Clinicians can use the following quick reference tools to assist with decision making: